Volifter/Dezoofier/README.md

 Given the limited size of the data (about 300 services and 60 entities), at this point it is not an issue in terms of performance.
-However, this means that in order to update that data, one needs to open the CSV file, make modifications to it by hand and then relaunch the server.
+However, this means that in order to update that data, one needs to open the CSV file, make modifications to it by hand and then restart the server.

 This process can be greatly improved by moving to database storage and implementing a backoffice interface for elegant data management.